 In the past, homeowner advice focused more on resale value than livability.
 Families looked for ways to sell their “for now” homes in the shortest amount of time for the most amount of money.
-With the growing desire to age in place, however, families are trading in their somewhat nomadic lifestyles and searching for a long-term living space.
+The growing desire to age in place, however, means families are trading in their somewhat nomadic lifestyles and searching for a long-term living space.
 With that in mind, it's time to rethink and rearrange our houses so that they function as facilitators for spending quality time with family and friends.

 Whether this transition to a long-term abode is crafted from scratch or a custom tailored renovation, employing the services of an architect can help create this forever home while protecting its asset value.
 For some, this means simply repurposing unused rooms to accommodate current activities.
 For others, it is about creating entertaining focal points by graciously connecting indoor and outdoor living spaces.